JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 LLMs bring meaningful strengths to the writing room.
 They're fast, tireless **iterators**, and multi-dimensional **pattern recognizers**.
 They excel at **short and mid-range context**: a scene, a document, a pattern of events that fits their limited context window.
 They can **recognize** and **emulate** tone, style, and structure within the bounds of their training and context window.

-But they are not storytellers and they should not be used as such.
+But they are not storytellers and should not be treated as replacements for human creative direction.

 An LLM's function is not to tell a compelling story.
 Its function is to generate plausible output based on input.
 Like autocomplete with randomization.
 This makes it, by definition, **derivative** and **limited by training**.
 LLMs produce output that aligns with a pattern.